 Saratoga Springs was the original name of area where Wirth Park is today and, as the name suggests, there was a time when the area’s water table was much higher and springs and seeps were everywhere.

 Gardener Ken Avery kept track of many of the springs in the Garden area and their rise and fall with changes in ground water level.
 In the 1970s many began to dry up but sometimes springs he counted as dead, might return to life a year later but he remembered that 1959 was the last year than any spring ran continuously.
-Still, as the area continues to become drier, and as the bog gradually loses its acidity because of natural processes and the use of supplemental city water, much of the original community remains.
+Still, as the area continues to become drier, and as the wetland gradually loses its acidity because of natural processes and the use of supplemental city water, much of the original community remains.

 City Water: A city water supply was added to the Upland Garden in 1947 to supplement rainfall in that drier area of the Garden.
 It would be years before the supply was extended to the lower garden area.
 In 1961 Ken Avery specifically requested that the water lines be run to the Woodland Garden to avoid having to lug hoses around and run them from the water source in the Upland Garden. in 1964 Ken's suggestion of running plastic hose was approved and the lines were run.

-As a result of the dryness that could seriously affect the bog area in certain years, Martha Crone had several more pools dug out in 1947.
-There were three in total and one may have been the original bog pool.
+As a result of the dryness that could seriously affect the wetland area in certain years, Martha Crone had several more pools dug out in 1947.
+There were three in total and one may have been the original pool of Eloise Butler's time.
 In 1948 she had them enlarged.
-These pools in the bog subsequently silted in and had to excavated several times.
+These pools in the wetland subsequently silted in and had to excavated several times.
 Gardener Ken Avery and assistant Ed Bruckelmeyer did the first excavation in 1961, removing swamp grass and digging out to a depth of 18 inches.
 The pools were not connected and if rainfall was not sufficient, the pools would be filled with a hose run from the city water supply in the Upland Garden, one pool at a time.
 So when Ken and Ed dug out the pools they created a channel from one to the other so that filling one would cause the others to fill also.
 By 1965 the pools were only 6 inches deep so Ken dug them out again, this time to a depth of two feet.
 By 1979 the pool channel was silted in and had to be dug out once more.

 Wetland plants are generally classified in three categories: Submerged (e.g. milfoils, pond weeds, wild celery), floating (e.g. water lilies, duckweed) and emergent (cattails, bulrushes, purple loosestrife).